 Living a fruitless life of spiritual deception and bondage is not God’s will for you or me.
 Matthew 3:8 (ESV) Bear fruit in keeping with repentance.

 God is love and His task is not to condemn you but to give you freedom.
 John 3:17 (NIV) For God did not send his Son into the world to condemn the world, but to save the world through him.

 Unfortunately, the lifestyles we lead can expose us to evil.
 We befriend and partner with what is evil hoping to harvest happiness but instead end up sad, depressed, feeling condemned, inadequate and hopeless.

 Evil comes to us in all forms and establishes a stronghold in our lives, making us prisoners of our own or other people’s actions.
 It traps us in a cycle of spiritual oppression that we find hard to shake off.
 Happiness then becomes a mirage.

 John 8:36 (NIV) So if the Son sets you free, you will be free indeed.

 We have a way out from our prison of sinful habits.
-We can receive sight from spiritual blindness and be set free from the continuous oppression that hijacks our true joy of living.
+We can receive spiritual sight and be set free from the continuous oppression that hijacks our true joy of living.
 Luke 4:18 (NIV) “The Spirit of the Lord is on me, because he has anointed me to proclaim good news to the poor.
 He has sent me to proclaim freedom for the prisoners and recovery of sight for the blind, to set the oppressed free” .